natashaamin/angular/README.md

 ## Contributing

-Please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) on how to contribute to this library.
+Please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for a more detailed explanation on how to contribute to this library.

+### Quick start

+- clone thi repository.
+- run `npm install` to install all dependencies.
+- run `npm start` to start Storybook.
+- create you component and it's module in `src/`.
+- create `index.ts`, `public-api.ts` and `package.json` for `ng-packgr` to recognize the component as an entry point.
+- write your components `.stories.ts`.
+- periodically run `npm run lint` to ensure there are no lint errors.
+- submit a MR when you're done.

 ## License